 Conclusion

 Preventing pretexting attacks can be challenging, but individuals and organizations can take several steps to mitigate the risk.
-This includes providing security awareness training to employees, using multi-factor authentication, verifying information, using privacy settings, and limiting the amount of sensitive information that is stored or shared.
+This includes providing security awareness training to employees, using multi-factor authentication, verifying information, using privacy settings, and limiting the amount of sensitive information stored or shared.

 Pretexting attacks can have significant consequences, as demonstrated by the high-profile examples we discussed.
 By understanding the techniques used in pretexting attacks and taking steps to prevent them, individuals and organizations can better protect themselves from social engineering attacks.